Where are they now? A ‘new Lionel Messi’ for every year since 2006

 A few seasons after Bojan’s debut, another hot prospect emerged in the form of Israeli midfielder Gai Assulin, who was compared to Messi after excelling at Barcelona B.

 In 2010 he signed for Manchester City on the advice of Yaya Touré.
 But he would make no first-team appearances at the club before heading back to Spain two years later to join Racing Santander.

-Now 27 and without a club, Assulin was signed by Kazakhstani club FC Kairat in February 2018 but had his contract terminated by mutual consent just six weeks later.
+Assulin was signed by Kazakhstani club FC Kairat in February 2018 but had his contract terminated by mutual consent just six weeks later, eventually joining Politehnica Iași in Romania in September 2019.

 After making his first-team debut for Athletic Bilbao aged just 16, Iker Muniain quickly earned the label of ‘El Messi del Botxo’ — the Messi of Bilbao.